A neighbour selection approach for identifying differential networks in conditional functional graphical models: Appendix

 where $\widetilde y_{i,j}\in\mathcal{H}$ denotes the underlying smooth trajectory and $\{\eta_{i,j\ell}\}$ are i.i.d.\ noise terms.
 A standard approach is to approximate $\widetilde y_{i,j}$ through a basis expansion, $\widetilde y_{i,j}(t)\approx \sum_{r=1}^{R}\theta_{i,jr}\psi_r(t)$, and to estimate the coefficients $\theta_{i,jr}$ via (penalized) least squares, typically including a roughness penalty such as the integrated squared second derivative to encourage smoothness (\cite{ramsay2005functional}).
 This first-stage choice is driven by the qualitative features of the generating process: a Fourier basis is well suited for approximately periodic signals without localized bursts, a condition often encountered in resting-state EEG, whereas B-splines provide greater local adaptivity through their piecewise-polynomial construction and can better accommodate non-stationary patterns.
 The number of basis functions $R$ to include in this first step is a key tuning parameter, as it controls the flexibility of the reconstructed curves: larger $R$ allows the fit to capture increasingly complex temporal features, but may also lead to overfitting by reproducing measurement noise rather than the underlying signal.
 Prior knowledge should guide this choice.
 Within our applications, both in simulations and in the real-data analysis, we used a Fourier basis for the reconstruction step, as it naturally captures the oscillatory nature of EEG signals.
 We fixed the number of basis functions to $R=15$, which we found sufficiently large to provide adequate flexibility for representing complex trajectories while maintaining smoothness.

 After smoothing, we construct the finite-dimensional representation used in the vector-on-vector model (\ref{eq:vov_regr_model}) by projecting each curve onto an orthonormal basis of $\mathcal{H}$.
 In particular, for each neighbourhood selection problem associated with a target node $j$, we adopt a basis $\{\phi^{(j)}_m\}_{m\geq 1}$ and compute the projection scores $a^{(j)}_{i,km}=\langle y_{i,k},\phi^{(j)}_m\rangle$, retaining the first $M$ components.
 Two main strategies are commonly employed for defining $\{\phi^{(j)}_m\}$: (i) a fixed, pre-specified basis (e.g., Fourier, B-spline, wavelet), chosen based on prior knowledge and computational convenience; (ii) a data-driven basis, most often functional principal components, obtained as the eigenfunctions of an estimated covariance operator.
 The FPCA basis yields the best $L_2$ approximation among all $M$-dimensional subspaces and therefore provides an efficient compression when $M$ is moderate.
-As noted by \cite{zhao2024}, using an estimated basis in place of the population eigenfunctions induces an additional error term in the regression model, reflecting uncertainty due to basis estimation.
+As noted by \cite{zhao2024}, using a data-dependent basis in place of a prior fixed one induces an additional error term in the regression model, reflecting uncertainty due to basis estimation.